homermultitext/hmt-se2021/local/tech/vscode/liveshare/index.md

 ## Install and configure

-- Install the "Live Share" extension
+- From the exension mode in VS Code ("puzzle pieces" icon), install the "Live Share" extension